 - Ease your cough

-Doctors aren't sure if higher levels of vitamin D bring fewer flare-ups and help your lungs work better.
+Doctors aren't sure if raising low levels of vitamin D up to normal bring fewer flare-ups and help your lungs work better.
 In some studies it does.
 In others, it doesn't.

-Your doctor will probably want to check your vitamin D levels.
-They may suggest supplements if yours are below normal.
+Your doctor may want to check your vitamin D levels and suggest supplements if yours are below normal.

 Some people take this as a supplement to help ward off or ease cold symptoms.
 Research shows that taking it once you have a cold won’t do much to shorten it.
 But taking echinacea while you’re well may help keep you from getting sick.